-The Insane Clown Posse, comprised of Shaggy 2 Dope & Violent J, have been a part of pro wrestling for quite few years, especially during the 90s.
+The Insane Clown Posse, comprised of Shaggy 2 Dope & Violent J, have been a part of pro wrestling for quite a few years, especially during the 90s.
 Violent J recently went off on CM Punk in a scathing rant and now he has revealed the reason for his actions.

-In case you forgot, Violent J recently expressed his strong feelings towards CM Punk in very profane rant, criticizing him for his past behavior in TNA and his treatment of Colt Cabana.
+In case you forgot, Violent J recently expressed his strong feelings towards CM Punk in a very profane rant, criticizing him for his past behavior in TNA and his treatment of Colt Cabana.

 During his appearance on AdFreeShows with Conrad Thompson, Violent J discussed his feelings towards CM Punk, clarifying that Colt Cabana is not just an associate but a close friend.
 He recounted how seeing old footage of Punk criticizing Cabana for sharing a bank account with his mom triggered his outburst on Instagram.
 Violent J admitted he has never liked Punk, describing him as consistently disrespectful towards him and his partner, Shaggy 2 Dope.